| In a "multiplex" world, in the sense proposed by Professor

 political or ideological-, the international context calls for concerted

+answers of the region as a whole.
 There are at least three spheres in which it is possible to imagine converging

 actions that can generate mutual benefits for the countries of both schemes.